 A way to conceptualize regularization is that a limited coefficient budget is shared by all explanatory variables provided to the model.
 As coefficients are reduced to satisfy the budget, several explanatory variables with low coefficients are reduced to zero and therefore removed from the model.
 The effect of this is that the model retains fewer explanatory variables, keeping only those that had high enough coefficients to survive even under a coefficient budget.
 With a reduced count of explanatory variables, the model is less likely to overfit and easier to interpret.
 Following the principle of parsimony, the simplest explanation of a phenomenon is usually the best (Phillips et al.,2006).

-Regularization has the added effect of helping address multicollinearity: as related explanatory variables are added, the total coefficient value that a single variable would include is now shared among multiple correlated variables, resulting in lower coefficients for multicollinear variables.
+Regularization has the added effect of helping to address multicollinearity: as related explanatory variables are added, the total coefficient value that a single variable would include is now shared among multiple correlated variables, resulting in lower coefficients for multicollinear variables.
 As regularization penalizes the remaining coefficient values, multicollinear variable coefficients are more likely to be reduced to zero and removed from the model.

-Defining a study area
+Define a study area

 A study area must be specified when background points are not part of your input point features and defines where presence is possible.
 You can use three options of the Study Area parameter to define your study area: